Day Trip to Takht e Rustam & Samangan, Afghanistan

 Where Does Takht e Rustam Get Its Name?

 Takht e Rustam translates out to throne of Rustam.
 Who is this Rustam guy you ask?

-As Rustam traveled Samangan looking for Rasht he meets Takhmina, the daughter of King Samanganshah.
+As Rustam traveled Samangan looking for Rakhsh he meets Takhmina, the daughter of King Samanganshah.
 It was at this site that Rustam marries Princess Takhmina.

-Shortly after Rustam leaves Takhmina to return back to Iran after being reunited with Rasht.
+Shortly after, Rustam leaves Takhmina to return back to Iran after being reunited with Rakhsh.
 Unbeknownst to Rustam, Takhmina was pregnant and nine months later gives birth to the couple’s son Sohrab.
 As instructed by Rustam, Takhmina ties a jewel to Sohrab’s arm that Rustam had given Takhmina before leaving her.

-Several years later Persia and Turan (present day Samangan is within Turan’s borders) went to war.
+Several years later Persia and Turan (present-day Samangan is within Turan’s borders) went to war.
 Sohrab, being Turan’s strongest fighter was the only man willing to challenge Rustam in a wrestling match (sooo Central Asia).
-Rostam prevails, breaking Sohrab’s back and stabbing through his chest with a knife.
+Rustam prevails, breaking Sohrab’s back and stabbing through his chest with a knife.
 Only when Sohrab in his final breaths tells Rustam that his father will avenge his death, Rustam sees the jewel he’d given Takhmina on Sohrab and realizes he’s killed his own son.

 The Ancient Cave Bazaar

 Now that storytime is over, we walked down the hill Takht e Rustam sits atop in the baking afternoon sun to the ancient Takht e Rustam Cave Bazaar.
 Picture something of an ancient precursor to what would become the modern-day shopping mall (I wonder what prime cave mall lease went for in the 5th century?).